General controls

 There are two models of encryption in machine learning:

-1. (part of) the data remains in encrypted form for the data scientists all the time, and is only in its original form for a separate group of data engineers, that prepare and then encrypt the data for the data scientists.
+1. (part of) the data remains in encrypted form for the data scientists all the time, and is only in its original form for a separate group of data engineers that prepare and then encrypt the data for the data scientists.

-2. the data is stored and communicated in encrypted form to protect against access from users outside the data scientists, but is used in its original form when analysed, and transformed by the data scientists and the model.
+2. The data is stored and communicated in encrypted form to protect against access from users outside the data scientists, but is used in its original form when analysed, and transformed by the data scientists and the model.
 In the second model it is important to combine the encryption with proper access control, because it hardly offers protection to encrypt data in a database and then allow any user access to that data through the database application.

 • Tokenization